BrightStarLabs/EM43/README.md

 The html interface needs the rules and the program to be manually transferred into the js code.

+The c++ code is for faster training, as of now it's slightly faster then python numba (approx 1.5x).
+In future updates of this repo we'll include also the c++ tutorial for installation.

 ## Installation

 ### Prerequisites